Why Good Gut Health Is Important for a Good Mood

 4 – Eat Foods with Fiber: Good fiber helps feed the good bacteria and keeps them healthy.
 Vegetables, fruits, psyllium, flax, inulin and other fibers also help keep good flora and proper balance of short chain fatty acids in the intestines.

 5 – Eat Probiotic Foods: While the French study mentioned above used a supplement, there are also many wonderful natural foods full of probiotics.
 These include natto (a traditional Japanese fermented food), kim chi (Korean style cabbage), sauerkraut, yogurt, kefir, tempeh, fermented milk (like buttermilk), miso, and non-baked cheeses (like aged cheese).
 Homemade sauerkraut is better than store bought, for the store bought stuff is pasteurized, which kills some of the good probiotics.
-To read more on how fermented food heals the gut, read here
+To read more on how fermented food heals the gut, read here.

 6 – Get tested for a probiotic supplement: A good quality probiotic should contain at least Lactobacillus and Bifidus bacteria.
 There are a number of good ones on the market and some that are poorly made, so it is best to get muscle tested to figure out which one you specifically need.
 I have about 6 different ones in the office to cover a variety of different types of situations.
 Also make sure your probiotic doesn't have any binders, fillers, milk products, or corn.
 Sometimes people feel worse after taking a probiotic because the body needs to detox or kill bad gut flora first and so adding healthy gut flora to the body is overwhelming.
 If that has happened to you it is best to first do cleansing program with a healthcare practitioner.
 We also test to see if a prebiotic is needed along with a probiotic.
 A prebiotic helps the good bacteria grow so the gut can maintain the good bacteria on it's own which is what you want in the long run.